its-abdullah/CrossTabsCountdown/README.md

 # Cross-Tabs Countdown
-A small JS script that creates a countdown which works cross browser tabs.
+A small JavsScript script that creates a countdown which works across browser tabs.
+It provides on-start and on-end events.
+And handles countdown updates by recounting down the remaining time.
-The library uses the [Browser API localStorage](https://developer.mozilla.org/en-US/docs/Web/API/Window/localStorage).
-And handles localStorage modification by recounting down the time left.
+The library uses the [Browser API's localStorage](https://developer.mozilla.org/en-US/docs/Web/API/Window/localStorage).

-I needed it to countdown the session timeout.
+The script was needed to countdown session timeout.

 ## Options
 | Part Type | Required | Type     | Description                | Default     |